uqbar-dao/dev-suite/readme.md

 ## Starting a Fakeship Testnet

-*Note: make sure the ship you're using is in the [whitelist](https://github.com/uqbar-dao/ziggurat/blob/master/lib/rollup.hoon)*
+To develop this repo or new contracts, it is convenient to start with a fakeship testnet.

-### Starting up a new testnet
+First, make sure the fakeship you're using is in the [whitelist](https://github.com/uqbar-dao/ziggurat/blob/master/lib/rollup.hoon).

 Uqbar provides a generator to set up a fakeship testnet for local development.
 That generator, used as a poke to the `%sequencer` app as `:sequencer|init`, populates a new town with some `grain`s: `wheat` (contract code) and `rice` (owned data).